 The VP28UQG is an excellent gaming monitor - it has everything for both player comfort and the gaming experience as a whole, and comes in at pretty decent price.
 All in all, a winner for us.

-The 32UD59-B can be considered a gaming monitor thanks to its FreeSync compatibility and 10ms average input lag, however it’s also great for watching movies, YouTube and more.
+The LG 27” model, with its matte black lines, balances perfectly on the Arcline stand and offers an obstruction-free view of the screen thanks to extra thin bezels.
+Having such a slimline design, it is highly suitable for wall mounting.
+It can be considered a gaming monitor thanks to its FreeSync compatibility and 10ms average input lag, however, it’s also great for watching movies, YouTube, and more.

 What We Like